U.N.'s Ban casts doubt on legality of U.S. plans to punish Syria

 "Any perpetrators must be brought to justice," he added.
 "There should be no impunity."

-Ban said samples and other evidence taken at the site of the attack in the suburbs of Damascus that the United States says killed more than 1,400 people, many of them children, would arrive at European laboratories on Wednesday.
+Ban said that samples and other evidence taken at the site of the attack in the suburbs of Damascus the United States says killed over 1,400 people, many of them children, would arrive at European laboratories on Wednesday.
 Ban told diplomats last week that analysis of those samples could take two weeks.

 The United Nations has received at least 14 reports of possible chemical weapons use in Syria.
 After months of diplomatic wrangling, the U.N. experts, led by Swedish scientist Ake Sellstrom, arrived in Syria on August 18 with a 14-day mandate to look for evidence.